 Contracted guards are also on-site during trespass enforcement and debris removal operations to monitor the safety of staff.

 The City also operates a road system for the benefit of the community.
 The City’s Streets and Sidewalks Bylaw prohibits obstructing a street or right-of-way.
-Transportation Services responds to encampments on the City’s right-of-ways and refers occupants to outreach providers for support before determining next steps.
+Transportation Services responds to encampments on the City’s right-of-way and refers occupants to outreach providers for support before determining next steps.

 Across the city’s encampments, the majority of tent reductions are a direct result of City and community partner outreach efforts as encampment occupants move to the shelter system or permanent housing.